HomeLatest NewsGadgetsGoogle brings flagship Pixel smartphone powered by its first mobile chip

 Preferred Source of Google

-The global giant Google has come out with its new flagship Pixel smartphone powered by its first mobile chip to put artificial intelligence in people’s hands.
+The technology giant Google has come out with its new flagship Pixel smartphone powered by its first mobile chip to put artificial intelligence in people’s hands.

 “It’s basically a mobile system on a chip designed around artificial intelligence,” Google devices senior vice president Rick Osterloh said during a briefing at the company’s headquarters in Silicon Valley.